-A guide to problems, costs, maintenance and repair for your 1994 Ford Ranger
+A guide to repairs, service, and maintenance costs for your 1994 Ford Ranger

 If you experience cold starting problems, stalling at idle, or hesitations during acceleration, it may be the idle air bypass valve.
 This valve helps the vehicle idle steadily and run when the accelerator pedal is not pressed.

 1994 Ford Ranger QuestionsSomething draining the battery (1 answer)

 Auto- electric and my mechanic did not find what was draining the battery